f5devcentral/f5-agility-labs-nginx/docs/class12/module1/lab1/lab1.rst

 Container Components
 ====================

-Containers are a lightweight, executable software package containing all the necessary code and its dependencies to run as a process on a host.
+A container is a lightweight, executable software package containing all necessary code and its dependencies to run as a process on a host.
 Traditionally, applications were run from bare metal or virtual machines atop an operating system.
 This meant that multiple applications could compete for resources and any changes to the operating system could break dependencies for web servers and applications running on the host.
-This also meant that any upgrade was a long process to upgrade the OS, then test.
-Next upgrade the web server language dependencies, then test.
-Finally the application code could be upgraded and user acceptance testing could begin.
+This also meant that any upgrade was a long process to upgrade the OS and then test.
+Then, the the web server language dependencies needed to be upgraded and tested.
+Finally, the application code could be upgraded and user acceptance testing could begin.

 Containerization has greatly decreased the time it takes to roll-out new code (enhancements or fixes) to production.
 In the world of applications and application security, speed is still king.

 Later in this lab we will build a container, but first we will discuss some important things about containers.
 First, containers run as a process on the host system.
-They need a container runtime, such as Docker to run on.
+They need a container runtime, such as Docker, to run on.
 The runtime engine will validate the container's image and configuration.
-Secondly, your new container will share host network information
+Second, your new container will share host network information
-(i.e. DNS, routing/nat) and will ONLY have what you installed.
+(i.e. DNS, routing/NAT) and will ONLY have what you installed.
 Again, a container is not a full distro of an operating system.

 Building your container can be compared to making a layered cake.
 There needs to be a base image (Linux or Windows base images), then you can add on packages/libraries to allow your application to run.
 Containers can be *built* using a Dockerfile.
 In this file you'll define the base, packages needed, and important